bsalamin/ExPatApp/README.md

 With changing political and economic landscapes and different travel patterns in a post-COVID world, there is new interest for emigration from America.
 However, there is no clear index of how an American should go about choosing a different country to start a new life.

 ## Overview
-This application will perform an analysis to help potential expatriates discover new places they might want to immigrate to, should they decide to leave the US.
-The end result allows a user to filter a dashboard based on their individual preferences from a specified list of parameters (political, economic, etc.) and showcases different countries to move to based on the input selections.
+This application will perform an analysis to help potential expatriates discover new places they might want to emigrate to, should they decide to leave the US.
+The end result is an interactive dashboard that allows a user to filter based on their individual preferences from a specified list of parameters (political, economic, etc.) and showcases different countries to move to based on the input selections.

 ## Data Sources
 The data for this analysis is sourced from government agencies, international organizations (e.g., the UN and OECD), non-governmental organizations (NGOs), as well as private sources that may have relevant data for traveling, culture, and economics (Yelp, Google, etc.).

-Data for the following proxy indicators for 5 key metrics that would be important for Americans considering emigration have been collected:
+Data for the following proxy indicators for 5 key factors that would be important for Americans considering emigration have been collected:
 #### Economy
 * [Human Development Index](https://hdr.undp.org/data-center/documentation-and-downloads)
 * [Global purchasing power parity for Big Macs at McDonalds](https://www.economist.com/big-mac-index)